-A much lesser known and generally unpopular treatment for a variety of oral health issues, ascophyllum nodosum has been shown in studies with dogs to be beneficial for prevention of plaque and improving several dental health indices (Gawor, et al. 2018).
-This one recent study in particular demonstrated these results after a 90-day supplementation with kibble or edible treats that contain this cold water seaweed.
+A much lesser-known and generally unpopular treatment for a variety of oral health issues, Ascophyllum nodosum has been shown in studies with dogs to be beneficial for the prevention of plaque and improving several dental health indices (Gawor, et al. 2018).
+This one recent study, in particular, demonstrated these results after a 90-day supplementation with kibble or edible treats that contain this cold water seaweed.

-Bottom Line: Supplements, both natural and store-bought, could be an easy way to to further help prevent gingivitis.
-Some are only claimed to be good, but others have been scientifically proven to work, such as probiotics, omega-3s, cold water seaweed edibles and coconut oil.
+Bottom Line: Supplements, both natural and store-bought, could be an easy way to further help prevent gingivitis.
+Some are only claimed to be good, but others have been scientifically proven to work, such as probiotics, omega-3s, cold water seaweed edibles, and coconut oil.

 New Diet and Chews

 Diets that are loaded with sugars and carbohydrates are likely to result in dental diseases, including gingivitis.
-Bacteria that naturally exists in the dog's mouth is fed by sugars and carbs, resulting in exacerbated growth and therefore leading to tartar and plaque build-up.
+Bacteria that naturally exist in the dog's mouth are fed by sugars and carbs, resulting in exacerbated growth and therefore leading to tartar and plaque build-up.